As promised I’ll have these up here before Facebook. #5-1 will be posted next week. Happy Holidays Everyone!

 #8 – Dunkirk

 Anytime a Nolan movie comes out, you bet I’m going to be excited for it.
 I was also fortunate enough to watch it in IMAX, which was what I would call an “experience movie”.
-This film was made for large-format theaters with some of the most immersive experiences at the movies.
-The soundtrack made me feel like I was in a war zone, which added to the sense of danger and suspense that loomed over the movie.
-The images were beautifully shot and edited together in another non-linear way of telling a story that Nolan is famous for.
+Made for large-format theaters, this film has some of the most immersive experiences at the movies.
+The soundtrack made me feel like I was in a war zone.
+This added to the sense of danger and suspense that loomed over the movie.
+Beautifully shot images were edited together in another non-linear way of telling a story that Nolan is famous for.
 The only reason why this film didn’t score higher was because I haven’t really given much thought to the film since watching it.
-Also the impact it has will be lessened as it goes to home video.
+Home video will lessen the impact of this film.
 Even a 7.1 surround home theater won’t do the film justice.
-This film was made for the theater.
+Go to the theater to see this film.

 #7 – Spiderman: Homecoming